 I didn’t let it soak overnight, though.
-It soaked in the brine about five hours before I rinsed it and then I let it sit on a cooling rack over a cookie sheet in the fridge, uncovered, overnight, …Read More
+It soaked in the brine about five hours before I rinsed it and then I let it sit on a cooling rack over a cookie sheet in the fridge, uncovered, …Read More

 Hon, I m gonna have one more beer with the guys.
 If I m not home in 30 mins, read this text again.
 Luv u.

 “Democracy is two wolves and a lamb voting on what to have for lunch.
 Liberty is a well-armed lamb contesting the vote.” ~Benjamin Franklin, the only person to have signed all four of the documents that helped to create our United States: the Declaration of Independence (1776); the Treaty of Alliance with France (1778); the Treaty of Peace between England, France, and the United States (1782); and our Constitution (1787).
 He helped write parts of the Declaration of Independence and the Constitution.
 He was the founder of the University of Pennsylvania, the American Philosophical Society, the Pennsylvania Hospital, and the Franklin and Marshall College.

 Thanks to public education, most people today believe that America is a “democracy.”
 But we’re not a democracy.
 We’re not “mob-ruled” as much as the puppet masters would like us to be.
 Our country was founded to be ruled by law, through representatives, which makes us a Constitutional Republic.

 This form of representation is not only manifested in the way our government is structured, but also in the way that we elect our presidents.
 The delegate process and the Electoral College …Read More